 Against our better judgment, Marvel Studios is rapidly moving forward on the development of their upcoming slate of television shows for Disney+.
-One such series is She-Hulk, which centers around the quick-witted super-strong cousin of Bruce Banner.
-Aside from conflicting leading role reports and rumors of a young Bruce Banner appearance, the series has yet to see any major breakthroughs for news.
+She-Hulk, the Tatiana Maslany-starring courtroom comedy, has been in pre-production for months, and now, an official government website has updated the status of the production.
+She-Hulk centers around the quick-witted super-strong cousin of Bruce Banner.

-According to The Direct, two more important characters listed include Jennifer Walters’ best friend in the show, who is reportedly codenamed as “Susie,” with the production looking for a BIPOC (Black, Indigenous, and people of color) actress in her 30’s, and specifically looking for someone with strong comedic abilities.
+According to The Direct, two more important characters listed include Jennifer Walters’ best friend in the show, who is reportedly codenamed as “Susie,” with the production looking for a BIPOC (Black, Indigenous, person of color) actress in her 30’s, and specifically looking for someone with strong comedic abilities.

 *GROAN* Wouldn’t be Marvel and Disney without emphasis on ‘identity politics,’ would it?

 The final character is a female villain in her 30’s under the codename “Lucy.”
 This antagonist is reportedly described as “…a glamorous social media influencer, Kardashian-esque with a dark side,” and will play a fairly large role in the series, appearing in five to ten episodes.